 Inclusion criteria Exclusion criteria 1.
 Study design: Any original, published study including randomised 1.
-Ineligible study design: We will exclude study controlled trials (RCTs) and guasi RCTs, observational cohort studies (prospective/retrospective) and biobanking studies (if stand alone and not associated with a clinical trial manuscript) where social determinants of health could be linked with outcomes.
+Ineligible study design: We will exclude study controlled trials (RCTs) and guasi RCTs, observational cohort protocols that do not report results, cross-sectional studies (prospective/retrospective) and biobanking studies (if survey studies, secondary analyses of a study, stand alone and not associated with a clinical trial manuscript) cross-sectional studies, systematic reviews, scoping where social determinants of health could be linked with reviews, narrative reviews, editorials and opinion outcomes. pieces. letters to the editor and conference abstracts.
 2. Language: Study is published in English or French.
-3. Population of interest: Study includes adult ICU patients.
+2. Incorrect language: Study only available in a language 3.
+Population of interest: Study includes adult ICU patients. other than English or French.
 4. Country of origin: Study is Canadian led.
-The study can include search strategy is adapted from a related study conducted by CCCTG members (table 1).13 The full search strategies are available in online supplemental tables 2-4.

-- sites from other countries but will be excluded unless the study is led or co-led by a Canadian investigative team (eq. corresponding author is Canadian). - 5.
-Outcome of interest: Study reports participant sociodemographic 5. information (eg, age, sex, gender identity, race/ethnicity, educational attainment, employment, etc).
+The study can include 3.
+Ineligible study population: Study did not enrol adult sites from other countries but will be excluded unless the ICU patients. study is led or co-led by a Canadian investigative team (eq.
+4. Incorrect country of origin: Study conducted solely corresponding author is Canadian).
+5. Outcome of interest: Study reports participant sociodemographic 5. information (eg, age, sex, gender identity, race/ethnicity, educational attainment, employment, etc).